 Interaction is especially important because it allows for employees to feel like the all hands on meeting is productive.
 The more opportunity they have to give input or feedback, the better for remote employee morale.

-Meeting Pulse provides polls, surveys, quizzes, prizes, and live audience feedback, letting employees feel heard and allowing employers to better understand their workforce’s concerns, questions, or ideas.
+Meeting Pulse provides polls, surveys, live quizzes, prizes, and live audience feedback, letting employees feel heard and allowing employers to better understand their workforce’s concerns, questions, or ideas.

 Set A Fixed Date and Invite People Early